The markets are reaching new highs as is the Buffett Indicator. Is it time to get out?

 Both the Buffett and the P/E ratio indicators are aligned with another indicator, namely, reversion to the mean.
 The GDP line in the chart above is a good approximation of the mean.
 That stocks will revert and go below it, is a certainty but no one knows when that will happen.

 Is it time to get out?
 How do Monday Morning Millionaire Program members deal with this worrisome situation?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us